 An Observer can be hosted by one or more Host.

-The Observer is an instance of a sensor, instrument, implementation of an algorithm or a being such as a person.
+The Observer is an instance of a sensor, instrument, implementation of an algorithm, or a being such as a person.

 An Observer responds to a stimulus, e.g., a change in the environment, or input data composed from the Results of prior Observations, and generates a Result.